 - 1. All members shall be offered Medical First Responder Training. - 2.
-No member shall be forced to complete medical certification they do not desire to attain.
+All members as a minimum shall have emergency first aid training.

 706 PERSONAL PROTECTION

 - 1. All members shall have medical gloves on prior to leaving the vehicle on a medical response. - 2.
 All members should have eye protection prior to leaving the vehicle on a medical response. - 3.
 Medical gloves are to be used on one patient only, if moving to another patient; the gloves shall be replaced with a new pair. - 4.
 The driver shall ensure all medical gloves are removed and hands are washed prior to personnel entering vehicle. - 5.
 All gloves shall be placed in the garbage can. - 6.
 All medical waste shall be disposed of properly on return to the hall after each response.